JKBlomer/liri-node-app/README.md

 * node liri concert-this the rolling stones
 * node liri do-what-it-says </br>
 </br></br>
-In order to clone this project, you must supply a .env file to the .gitignore folder with your spotify ID and Secret included in the following format: </br>
+In order to clone this project and run it yourself, you must supply a .env file to the .gitignore folder with your spotify ID and Secret included in the following format: </br>
 SPOTIFY_ID=your-spotify-id</br>
 SPOTIFY_SECRET=your-spotify-secret
 </br>